Anaerobic bacteria: History and role in normal human flora

 - Johns Hopkins University School of Medicine

 Anaerobic bacteria are the predominant cultivable forms of life in the human body.
-While the role of these microbes as pathogens was well established at the turn of the 20th century, they are often neglected in part due to the fact that few clinical laboratories ever detect them.
+While the role of these microbes as pathogens was well established at the turn of the 20th century, they are often neglected in part due to the fact that clinical laboratories show great variation in application of recommended methods for recovery and identification of anaerobes.
 Important features that may limit detection of some of these organisms are:

 - Finegold SM, George WL, Mulligan ME.
 Anaerobic infections.
 Part II.
 Dis Mon 1985; 31:1.